khadas/khadas_docs/linux/source/vim1/Gpio.md

 **The calculation method of the GPIO array is: `Number = Banks + Pins`.**

-1. `Banks` refers to the **base value** of GPIO Ranges.
+1. `Banks` refers to the **base value** of GPIO ranges.
 2. `Pins` refers to the sorting of the **GPIO pins** you need to calculate in the corresponding ranges.

 ### Numerical Calculation Example

-Amlogic chips usually include two GPIO Ranges, AOBUS and Periphs.
+Amlogic chips usually include two GPIO ranges, AOBUS and Periphs.
 Examples for each range is provided here for reference.

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">